-Appoint Director, Department of Intercollegiate Athletics, Springfield appointment, on a twelve-month service basis, on 100 percent time, at annual salary of \$120,000 effective January 17, 2020.
+(3) The chancellor, University of Illinois at Springfield, and vice president, University of Illinois, recommends the appointment of Peyton Deterding as director, Department of Intercollegiate Athletics, Springfield.
+This will be a non-tenured appointment, on a twelve-month service basis, on 100 percent time, at annual salary of \$120,000 effective January 17, 2020.
 Mr. Deterding was appointed as director-designate of intercollegiate athletics under the same terms beginning December 9, 2019.